wangziqi2013/wangziqi2013.github.io/_posts/2019-08-26-atomic-persistence-for-scm.markdown

 to adding the unique ID into the internal list, the memory controller also allocate a log buffer for the newly started transaction.
 The log buffer is located at a well-known address on the NVM such that the recovery handler can find right after the post-crash reboot, and the paper suggests that they can be maintained like a linked list.
 Log entries are only flushed into the log buffer at the end of the transaction using streaming write instructions.
+Compared with undo logging in which dirty blocks are flushed back to NVM on commit point, flushing redo log entries can achieve higher speed, since these writes are on consecutive addresses, and can be coalesced in the store buffer.
+The CloseWrap() library call also writes a end-of-transaction mark after flushing all log entries.